vishalcloudyuga/dcos-docs/1.9/usage/service-discovery/marathon-lb/marathon-lb-basic-tutorial.md

 ---
-post_title: Tutorial - Running a Load Balanced Public App
+post_title: Deploying an Externally Load Balanced App with Marathon-LB
-nav_title:  Running a Load Balanced Public App
+nav_title:  Marthon-LB for Externally Load Balanced App
-menu_order: 0
+menu_order: 100
 ---

 This tutorial shows you how to use Marathon-LB to run a containerized DC/OS service that serves a web site.
 Specifically, you will use Docker image that contains NGINX, which serves the dcos.io site.